d-morrison/IntroStatActivities/_book/12-L08-1ofeach-wrapup.md

 7. Calculate the summary statistic for the research question.
 Use proper notation.
 \vspace{0.25in}

-8. **How far, on average, is each difference in femur length from the difference in mean femur length?
+8. **How far, on average, is each difference in mean femur length from the difference in true mean femur length?
 What is the appropriate notation for this value?**

 \vspace{0.4in}